google/skia/site/user/api/SkMatrix_Reference.md

 SkScalar getSkewY() const
 </pre>

-Returns scale factor multiplied by x input, contributing to y output.
+Returns vertical skew factor.Returns scale factor multiplied by x input, contributing to y output.
 With <a href="#SkMatrix_mapPoints">mapPoints</a>, skews <a href="#Point">Points</a> along the y-axis.
 Skew x and y together can rotate <a href="#Point">Points</a>.